 Board Of Trustees

 Carol Gable spent her childhood as a member of a military family living in Maryland, Japan, California.
-She has worked for colleges in Montana, Vermont, and New York and is currently the Associate VP for Finance at Hamilton College.
+Carol is a CPA and currently serves as Budget Manager for the Congregational Life Division of the UUA.
+Prior to this she worked as a financial administrator for colleges in Montana, Vermont, and New York.
 Carol has been a UU for over 30 years and was a long time member of the Canton UU church before moving to Central NY in 2018.
 She raised two sons within the Canton UU church and served as RE teacher, youth advisor, chair of the RE Committee, trustee, treasurer, member of the Investment Committee, and co-chair of the Environmental Action Committee.
 She led the church’s effort to become a Green Sanctuary Congregation and also served on the UUA Audit Committee for six years.
 Upon coming to Central New York, Carol joined UU Utica and served on the Worship Committee for several years.
 Carol’s personal passions include addressing climate change and social justice and she enjoys reading, running, kayaking, skiing in her spare time.

 Katie Spires is a transplant to the area, having grown up in Kentucky and worked abroad for several years before moving to Utica in 2016 to be a librarian at Utica College.
-She joined UU Utica in 2018 and is Chair of the Membership Committee as well as a member of the Board and the Inclusion Team.
+She joined UU Utica in 2018 and is a member of the Board and on the Inclusion Team.
 As indicated by her international experience, Katie is a bit of a language geek who can speak/read/write Japanese, Russian, French, and Spanish at varying levels and enjoys traveling.
 She also enjoys reading, writing, knitting, and hiking.

-Paul been a member of UU Utica since 2014 , and has identified as a Unitarian Universalist since that time.
-He was President of The Board from July 2019 until the end of June, 2021.
-He is the House Task Force Leader, He has been on the Nominating Committee, organized the annual picnic, hosted coffee hour many times, and always likes to help our community in any way he can as needed.
+I have been a member of UU Utica since 2014 and have identified as a Unitarian Universalist since that time.
+I was president of The Board at one time.
+I have also been on The Nominating Committee, organized the annual picnic, hosted coffee hour many times, and always like to help our anywhere I can as needed.

-He has been married to his wife Tammy since 1984 and they both enjoy the fellowship and opportunities for service at UU Utica.
-He is a 1980 graduate of The Rochester Institute of Technology and is employed as a part owner of a small distribution company, handling their sales and marketing for their Northeast territory.
+I have been married to my wife Tammy since 1984 and we both enjoy the fellowship and opportunities for service at UU Utica.
+I am 1980 graduate of The Rochester Institute of Technology and am employed as a part owner of a small distribution company, handling our sales and marketing for our Northeast territory.

-Some of his passions include listening to live and recorded music, hiking and kayaking and otherwise spending time in the Adirondack mountains.
-He also enjoys Fishing, bird and wild animal watching.
-He also has three cats, whose company he and his wife enjoy very much.
-Paul has resided in Utica, NY since 2002 and enjoys the diverse nature of the community.
+Some of my passions include listening to live and recorded music, hiking and kayaking in the Adirondack mountains, as well as bird and animal watching.
+We also have two cats, whose company we enjoy very much.
+I have resided in Utica, NY since 2002 and enjoy the diverse nature of the community.